lglof/fydp-flask-app/README.md

 In this house we love [postman](https://www.postman.com).
 You can run the app and then interact with it using each of the routes from within postman.

 I've started using [robot framework](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#variables) to make unit tests for the thing.
-If you want to run those, use the command `robot tests/` from the root dir of the project.
+If you want to run those, use the command `robot tests/ -d tests/reports` from the root dir of the project.
 These will output a bunch of things to your terminal, and you should be able to test using mostly that.
 But if you need more information, they also create 3 reports files, `output.xml`, `log.html`, and `report.html`.
 The `log.html` is really darn good.
 By default these are made in the root of the project, and you can update that by running `export ROBOT_OPTIONS="--outputdir tests/reports"` in your terminal.
 (I'm still looking for a way to set this permanently)

 # Routes